Nebraska Revised Statute 38-2025

 (13) Chiropractors practicing their profession if licensed and practicing under the Chiropractic Practice Act;

-(14) Podiatrists practicing their profession when licensed and practicing under and in accordance with the Podiatry Practice Act;
+(14) Podiatrists practicing their profession when licensed to practice in this state and practicing under and in accordance with the Podiatry Practice Act;

-(15) Psychologists practicing their profession when licensed and practicing under and in accordance with the Psychology Practice Act;
+(15) Psychologists practicing their profession when licensed to practice in this state and practicing under and in accordance with the Psychology Interjurisdictional Compact or the Psychology Practice Act;

 (16) Advanced practice registered nurses practicing in their clinical specialty areas when licensed under the Advanced Practice Registered Nurse Practice Act and practicing under and in accordance with their respective practice acts;